Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

-Occupying states in momentum space in a way that violates TR symmetry allows physical quantities with broken TR symmetry and depend only on orbital degrees of freedom to be non-zero even when SOC is weak and ignored.
-The AH effect is an example of such a physical quantity, and can be grouped in this sense with orbital magnetization (see below and Sec.\ref{Sec:orbital}) and magneto-optical observables like the Kerr and Faraday effects.
+Occupying states in momentum space in a way that violates TR symmetry allows broken TR symmetry observables that depend only on orbital degrees of freedom to be non-zero even when SOC is weak.
+The AH effect is an example of such a physical quantity, and can be grouped in this sense with orbital magnetization \cite{thonhauser2011theory,xiao2010berry,aryasetiawan2019modern} (see below and Sec.\ref{Sec:orbital}) and magneto-optical observables like the Kerr and Faraday effects.
 The origin of the AH effect and the QAH effect in moir\'e materials is quite distinct from its origin in systems like magnetic TIs that rely on SOC combined with spin-ferromagnetism.

 The evaluation of orbital magnetization in periodic crystals is more subtle than the evaluation of spin magnetism because the electron position operator is ill-defined for extended Bloch wavefunctions \cite{thonhauser2011theory,xiao2010berry,aryasetiawan2019modern}.
 As in the modern theory of charge polarization, orbital magnetization can be related to Bloch state Berry phases that are conveniently evaluated using tight-binding models based on maximally localized Wannier functions. \cite{thonhauser2005orbital,ceresoli2006orbital,bianco2013orbital}.
 The connection between orbital magnetization and Bloch state Berry phases can be established by examining semi-classical wave-packet dynamics \cite{xiao2005berry,xiao2010berry} or using linear-response theory \cite{shi2007quantum}.